 Wildlife - Acid rain lowers the biological productivity of lakes and reduces the amount of forage fish available to loons.
 Toxicity from mercury pollution of water bodies can lead to decreased reproductive success of loons as well.

 Forests - Sulfur and nitrogen deposition have caused adverse impacts on certain highly-sensitive forest ecosystems, most notably the high-elevation, spruce-fir forests in the eastern United States.
 Forests are damaged because acid precipitation drains nutrients from the soil.
 Excess nitrogen in the air also may adversely affect tree growth.
 Evidence of decreased growth and dieback has been found in the Adirondacks.

 Visibility - Dry acidic particles in the air lessen visibility.
 When winds blow from the southwest at Whiteface Mountain in the Adirondacks, visibility can be reduced from 50 miles to fewer than 5 miles.

+Human Health - High concentrations of fine-particulate sulfate and nitrate can enter the cardiovascular and respiratory systems, resulting in disease or even death.
+Metals, such as mercury and cadmium from soil deposits in lakes, streams, and reservoirs, can accumulate in the tissues of fish, making them toxic to humans.
 Metals also can be leached from the soil into reservoirs, or from old lead and copper pipes directly into home water supplies, causing serious illness.

 Things You Can Do to Help